Skip to content

 const isConfirmed = await modal.confirm({

-title: 'Delete Account?',
+title: 'Delete account?',

 message: 'Are you sure?
 This action cannot be undone.',